5 reasons to study BVMSci (Hons) Veterinary Medicine and Science at Surrey

 In your third year, you’ll delve deeper into clinical medicine and surgery, diagnostic techniques, pharmacology, and scientific communication.
 During your fourth year, you’ll specialise further in anaesthesia, surgery and patient care, contemporary issues in veterinary medicine, and zoological medicine.

-In your fourth year, you’ll take part in 10 hands-on practical workshops.
+In your fifth year, you’ll take part in 10 hands-on practical workshops.
 Each week you’ll focus on a different topic, including critical care and triage medicine, dentistry, how to administer medications and neutering.
 You’ll work in small groups under the supervision of trained staff.

 2. Access state-of-the-art facilities